-MSCHOA manages the EUNAVFOR (EU Naval Forces Somalia and Operation Atalanta) voluntary registration scheme for ships transiting the area and communicates EUNAVFOR counter-piracy guidance to the maritime industry.
+MSCHOA (now renamed as Maritime Security Centre Indian Ocean, MSCIO) manages the EUNAVFOR (EU Naval Forces Somalia and Operation Atalanta) voluntary registration scheme for ships transiting the area and communicates EUNAVFOR counter-piracy guidance to the maritime industry.

 Refer to the section "Methodology / Definitions" for a definition of threat levels.
 A concise assessment of all threats listed in the table can be found on the Risk Intelligence System.